Aveek-Saha/TwitterFakeNet/README.md

 [Twecoll](https://github.com/jdevoo/twecoll) is a command line tool used to retrieve data from Twitter.
 Using twecoll, we can generate a list of all users that a user follows, and then generate a follower graph from this data.

 Once `twecoll` is done getting the list of users that @verified follows, it generates a `<username>.dat` file containing information about every user in that list.
 The important information downloaded is-
-- User ID- an unique identifier for the user
+- User ID- a unique identifier for the user
 - Name- the display name of the user
 - Friends, Followers, Listed, Statuses count- number of: friends, followers a user has, lists a user is included in, statuses(tweets) a user has made
 - Date created- the date the account was created
-- Location- where the user is located, this location is self reported, and Twitter has no autocomplete for this location, so spelling mistakes are common and the data isnt very reliable
+- Location- where the user is located, this location is self reported, and Twitter has no autocomplete for this location, so spelling mistakes are common and the data is not very reliable

 ### 2. FakeNewsNet
 [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) is a fake news data repository, which contains two comprehensive datasets that includes news content, social context, and dynamic information.
 The full paper can be found [here](https://arxiv.org/pdf/1809.01286.pdf).
 The news is obtained from *two* fact-checking websites to obtain news with ground truth labels for fake news and true news, these websites are-